zhengfanguo123/myProject/README.md

 When creating users through the `/api/users` endpoint or the Users page, provide a `password` value so the account can authenticate locally.
 The application hashes this value before storing it.

+## Kiosk

+A basic kiosk interface is available at `/kiosk`.
+This page lets customers browse menu items and add them to a cart.
+Checkout is currently a placeholder.